-Cottage and B&B border on the river-basin of the Dommel.
+Cottage and guesthouse border on the river-basin of the Dommel.
 This river meanders through our environment from Belgium via Sint-Oedenrode to the river Meuse at Den Bosch.
 The river-valley is characterized by lowland fields on either side of the river.
 Large parts of the Dommel valley are owned by Staatsbosbeheer and Brabants Landschap and assigned as nature reserve areas.
-Apart from cows, sheep and horses even waterbuffalos can be spotted in the lowlands near the river.
+Apart from cows, sheep and horses even waterbuffalos and beavers can be spotted in the lowlands near the river.

 Another striking fact in this landscape are the river dunes near Vressel.
 Here the river collides onto a buffer-bank of 5 meters high, which was formed in the early glacial period.